 |Constraints||The object movement constraint flags that define degrees of freedom are allowed for the simulation of object.|

-Dynamic rigidbodies movement and rotation can be locked using the constraints.
+Dynamic rigidbody movement and rotation can be locked using constraints.
 They can be used to provide a mechanism to lock motion along/around a specific axis or set of axes to constrain object motion.
+This is often used to create "hinge" or "swivel" effects.

 |Lock Position X||Freeze motion along the X-axis.|